stomt/stomt-javascript-sdk/README.md

 * [Webview / Iframe](#webview--iframe)
 * [Contribution](#contribution)

 Our SDK allows you to add the feedback solution [www.stomt.com](https://www.stomt.com/) to your websites or any other HTML/JavaScript based applications.
-The SDK currently allows you to add a button to your website, which when used open a stomt creation form.
+The SDK currently allows you to add a button to your website, which when used open a STOMT creation form.
 In the form customers can choose if they want to speak a wish or praise your site and then enter their thoughts.
-All submitted ideas can then be manages on the stomt website, where they can be discussed, voted and finally come true.
+All submitted ideas can then be manages on the STOMT website, where they can be discussed, voted and finally come true.

-To connect your site to stomt, [create a project page on stomt](https://www.stomt.com/createTarget) first.
+To connect your site to STOMT, [create a project page on stomt](https://www.stomt.com/createTarget) first.

 ## Demo